nikitavoloboev/data/readme.md

 I share my knowledge in a longer form by [writing articles](https://medium.com/@NikitaVoloboev) and making [YouTube videos](https://github.com/nikitavoloboev/my-youtube).

-And you can also explore [my personal mind map](https://my.mindnode.com/myLVaRLKytoTYBLshxGzzb75MN9cyGHbQBgaVVPp#666.6,-32.8,-3) of [notes and links](https://my.mindnode.com/4gWrZs1WYDYbuxaBm9NsxKchqDt1qV7nCy4LxH2Z#1590.7,-1462.8,-2) that I use for my own personal productivity and research.
+And you can also explore [my personal mind map](https://my.mindnode.com/myLVaRLKytoTYBLshxGzzb75MN9cyGHbQBgaVVPp#666.6,-32.8,-3) that I use for my own personal productivity and research.
 It is of course a bit more chaotic than these notes as its made for my own personal use.

 But you can use [this Alfred workflow](https://github.com/nikitavoloboev/alfred-my-mind) to easily search through my entire knowledge base and essentially my whole world.